Counter-electronics High Power Microwave Advanced Missile Project: Development

 On October 22, 2012, Boeing announced a successful test of the missile.
 CHAMP disabled seven different targets before self-destructing over empty desert.

 The U.S. Air Force expected to have technology for a steerable counter-electronics weapon “available” in 2016, when a multi-shot, multi-target, high-power microwave (HPM) package would be tested aboard an AGM-86 ALCM.
 By the mid-2020s, HPM weapons are expected to be integrated onto a "JASSM-ER-type weapon," and on small reusable platforms like the F-35 Lightning II and unmanned aerial vehicles.
 HPM weapons may be desired in situations where one target building needs to be engaged and shut down, while not affecting the buildings around it.
 Other potential improvements could include increasing autonomy and putting it on hypersonic missiles.

-The CHAMP is superior to other electronic warfare weapons because it destroys electronics, rather than jamming which temporarily affects systems that come back online when it stops being applied.
+The CHAMP is unique among electronic warfare weapons because it does not affect human targets and has very low collateral damage potential.
 Congress has suggested repurposing excess cruise missiles demilitarized under the Intermediate-Range Nuclear Forces Treaty to turn them into CHAMP weapons without violating it.
 On 14 May 2015, the Air Force nominated the Lockheed Martin JASSM-ER as the optimal air vehicle to carry the CHAMP payload.
 CHAMP is capable of up to 100 shots per sortie.

 In May 2019, it was revealed the Air Force had deployed at least 20 CHAMP-equipped missiles.